-- 4) The face will be clean-shaven other than the wearing of acceptable mustache or sideburns.
-Beards and goatees are prohibited, except when a physician recommends a waiver for the wearing of a beard for medical reasons, with the approval of the Chief of Police.
-With the approval of the directly aforementioned waiver, the beard will be kept trimmed symmetrically and all beard hairs will be kept trimmed so that they do not protrude more than one-half (1/2) inch from the skin surface of the face. - C) Female employees shall comply with the following grooming standards unless excluded by the Chief of Police due to special assignment: - 1) Hair must be clean, neat, and combed.
-The bulk or length of hair shall not interfere with the normal wearing or detract from the normal appearance of all standard headgear. - 2) Wigs or hairpieces are permitted if they conform to the above standards for natural hair. - D) Tattoos and Body Piercing:
+- A. Sworn personnel who are members of the Honor Guard are not permitted to wear a beard or goatee while performing functions of the Honor Guard.
+The Chief or their designee may also prohibit beards/goatees from special events and under special temporary circumstances. - B. Growth: Sworn personnel electing to grow a beard/goatee must advise their direct supervisor in advance of reporting for duty unshaven.
+Growth under one-sixteenth (1/16 inch) must be in conformance with section 5. - C) Female employees shall comply with the following grooming standards unless excluded by the Chief of Police due to special assignment: - 1) Hair must be clean, neat, and combed.
+The bulk or length of hair shall not interfere with the normal wearing or detract from the normal appearance of all standard headgear. - 2) Wigs or hairpieces are permitted if they conform to the above standards for natural hair.

+D) Tattoos and Body Piercing: